Learn how to do things faster by pulling up quick actions for your iPhone and iPad apps with a simple touch & hold gesture!

 Photos: Most Recent, Favorites, One Year Ago, Search.
 Check out recent photo albums, search for a particular picture, or go back in time with a long press action for the Photos app.

-Podcasts: Check for New Episodes or pick up right where you left off with one of your favorite podcasts.
+Podcasts: Check for New Episodes, Search for one, or pick up right where you left off with one of your favorite podcasts or podcast stations.

 Safari: New Tab, New Private Tab, Show Bookmarks, Show Reading List.
 These are great shortcuts because they’re the most common actions for Safari.